We examined anonymized data of tens of thousands of members to find the most effective strategies to boost your progress.

 As you set your sets, reps, and load, you want to slowly increase the weight using progressive overload so that your body is adapting to a new demand over time.
 Tonal’s digital weight does all the heavy lifting for you by automatically making those changes to your lift as you get stronger.
 Or you can opt for a four-week program like Better Bench, a traditional program that will help you perfect your press.

-The bottom line: The most effective ways to improve your bench go well beyond the actual bench press.
+The bottom line: The most effective ways to achieve bench press progression & growth is to go well beyond the actual bench press.

 - Weekly consistency is key: Perform 8 to 12 sets of chest exercises throughout the week.